Chicken Korma vs. Tikka Masala: What Makes Them Different?

 What is Chicken Tikka Masala?

-Chicken Tikka Masala is a spicier complex made from Indian spices, cream, curd, tangy flavor, onions, and tomatoes.
-The dish begins with tandoori chicken and a skinless bird marinated in a spiced yogurt sauce.
+A skinless bird (preferably thigh meat) is marinated in a spiced yogurt sauce.
 It’s then put in the oven and cooked until it’s smoky and juicy.

-They have the exact origin; in India, they’re similar in some aspects, making you confused between the two.
+They have the exact roots in India cuisine, and they’re similar in some aspects, making you confused between the two.

-Now let’s go over the differences between the two.
+Now, let’s go over the differences between the two in detail.

 Taste

-Tikka Masala, in contrast, is creamier and spicier thanks to the main ingredients: tomato cream, garam masala (a mixture of ground spices), and yogurt.
-Thanks to turmeric and coriander, it also has a slightly sweet taste, though this sweetness isn’t like Korma and is acidic.
+Tikka masala, in contrast, is creamier and spicier thanks to the main ingredients: tomato cream, garam masala (a mixture of ground spices), and yogurt.
+Thanks to turmeric and coriander, chicken tikka masala has a slightly sweet but acidic taste, though this sweetness isn’t like korma.
 Additionally, you also get a bit of a smokey flavor.

 Texture